relative-world/textworld/README.md

-# Relative World Ollama
+# textworld

-This project extends the `relative-world` project by providing an interface to the Ollama API, allowing LLMs to generate and handle events.
+textworld is a Python simulation demonstrating how to use Relative World and ollama to enable realtime conversations between AI entities.
+In this project, AI entities hold conversations and remember previous exchanges so they can participate in dynamic storytelling activities.

+## Overview

+textworld extends the core functionalities of relative world by integrating the Ollama API.
+It allows you to:

+- Simulate realtime conversations between AI-driven entities.
+- Persist conversations so entities have memory of past events.
+- Perform storytelling activities within a dynamic simulation world.

 ## Installation

-To install the project dependencies, use [Poetry](https://python-poetry.org/):
+The project uses [Poetry](https://python-poetry.org/) for dependency management.
+Install the project dependencies by running:

 ```sh
 poetry install